Helix vs Purple Mattress

 The quiz takes only a minute or two to complete, but is really a great way to make the right selection the first time.
 It takes all of the guessing out of the equation.
 You can take the Sleep Quiz on HelixSleep.com.

 Because Helix has over 10 different mattress models, the feel will differ somewhat from mattress to mattress.
 In general, though, they all have a traditional softer foam feel.
 There’s no overwhelming memory foam sensation and they do not feel like a mattress with a pillow top.

-Helix makes several beds at each firmness level so they have a bed for strict side sleepers, back sleepers, stomach sleepers, and combination sleepers.
+Helix makes several beds at each firmness level, so they have a bed for strict side sleepers, back sleepers, stomach sleepers, combination sleepers, and heavy sleepers.

 Generally, side sleepers want softer mattresses while back and stomach sleepers prefer firmer beds.
 Anyone that rotates positions throughout the night typically gravitates toward a mattress that’s middle of the road in terms of firmness.
 This is why Midnight is probably the most popular model that Helix offers.

 Simple enough, Helix makes the more affordable bed, with and without discounts.
 For a queen size mattress, Helix is about $1,000 pre-discount.
 The original Purple is about the same give or take $100, but Purple almost never offers mattress coupons.
 Helix typically offers discounts of $50 off, if not more.

 The best you’ll see Purple do is bundle in a pillow, seat cushion, or sheets with your order.
 You can check here to see what promotions Purple is running today.

 If you consider one of the Purple Hybrid beds, the price difference with Helix is quite large.
 Suffice it to say that Helix is the more affordable option and, therefore, if you’re choosing purely based on price, Helix is the clear winner.